 Now many of you would be surprised about some of these but you actually use a couple of these in your everyday life.
-Like per-say the electrical socket you use to charge up your PC, Mobile phone and various other electronical devices thanks to AC (Alternating current) breakthroughs, credit going to Nikola Tesla for that one.
+Like per-say the electrical socket you use to charge up your PC and various other electronics thanks to AC breakthroughs.
+All credit going to Nikola Tesla for that one.

 The modern day sign of professionalism and business.
 The necktie originated from Croatian mercenaries that served the French back in the 17th century.
 The clothing accessory becoming a staple of business attire.

 A Croatian by the name of Faust Vrančić.
 The first person to take Leonardo Da Vinci’s idea and incorporate it to stretch fabric over a wooden frame… I do wonder if he had the ba*cough*-courage to jump tho.

 Croatia didn’t invent this but thanks to a genius anthropologist and police official Juan Vucetish.
 Juan pioneered the use of fingerprinting in Croatia along with making great improvements to the technique.
-Juan managed to identify a killer in 1892., Francisca Rojas who murdered her two children and cut her own throat trying to apply the blame to an outside person.
+Juan managed to identify a killer in 1892., Francisca Rojas.
+Who murdered her two children and cut her own throat trying to apply the blame to an outside person.

 BOOM!
 That’s it, these destructive devices were created by Ivan Blaž Lupis (1813–75).
 Born in Croatia.
 Ivan suggested his device to Austrian technician comitee and was turned down, saying the product would be too expensive and unorthodox.
 He later established a contract with “Lupis”, a factory in Rijeka to mass manufacture the torpedo’s.
 Safe to say, torpedo’s have become one of the most used weaponry in Submarines.

 It’s time to get down with the beat of the music because who here doesn’t like listening to it?
 Croatian programmer Tomislav Uzelac who developed the AMP is widely considered the first one to make a successful MP3 player.

-– Croatian inventor Slavoljub Penkala (1871–1922) from Polish origin patented many inventions which are still used today.
+Croatian inventor Slavoljub Penkala (1871–1922) from Polish origin patented many inventions which are still used today.
 But his notably most famous one would have to be the ballpoint pen.
-The ballpoint pen dispenses ink, usually on a piece of paper using a small metal ball on the point of the pen, making it the most used writing instrument today.
+The ballpoint pen dispenses ink.
+Usually on a piece of paper using a small metal ball on the point of the pen.
+The pen becoming the most used writing instrument today.